dypsilon/frontend-dev-bookmarks/README.md

         + [Video: Web Components in Action](https://developers.google.com/events/io/sessions/324149970)
     + [Aura](http://aurajs.com/) is an event-driven architecture for developing scalable applications using reusable widgets.
     + [Hydra](http://tcorral.github.io/Hydra.js/) is an easy-to-use framework that provides you with the necessary tools to create scalable applications using modules and widgets.
-    + [Terrific.js](http://terrifically.org/) provides you a Scalable Javascript Architecture, that helps you to modularize your jQuery/Zepto Code in a very intuitive and natural way
+    + [Terrific.js](http://terrifically.org/) provides you a Scalable JavaScript Architecture, that helps you to modularize your jQuery/Zepto Code in a very intuitive and natural way
     + [Patterns For Large-Scale JavaScript Application Architecture](http://addyosmani.com/largescalejavascript/)
     + [Video: Nicholas Zakas: Scalable JavaScript Application Architecture](http://www.youtube.com/watch?v=vXjVFPosQHw)
     + [Book: Learning JavaScript Design Patterns](http://www.addyosmani.com/resources/essentialjsdesignpatterns/book/)